 Instructions

 - Whisk together the flour and salt.
-Then take 2 tbsp of the flour mix and put it in your warm water, then add the yeast.
+Then take 2 tablespoons of the flour mix and put it in your warm water, then add the yeast.
 Stir to combine and let it sit until foamy, about 5 minutes.

 - In another bowl, add the rest of the flour mixture, then add the cubed butter.
 Mix this with your hands until it’s combined and crumbly.